 The breed is noted for being easy to train, sensitive, and sweet-natured

-Another breed I’ve had recent contact with Red, a Brittany Spaniel in our dog obedience training and he was a wonderful dog.
+Another breed I’ve had recent contact with at puppy class.
+Red was a Brittany Spaniel in our dog obedience training and he was a wonderful dog.
 One thing I did notice was how alert the Brittany was to the birds flying overhead.

 Energy Level: 2